raugfer/bitcoin-onion/README.md

     $ cat datadir/onion/hostname

+One can then access the block explorer by accessing this .onion address via a web browser that supports Tor, such as the [Brave Browser](https://brave.com).

 ## Overview

 This is a Docker image furnished with a couple of scripts to start and stop it.